Wood–epoxy resin artifacts: Applications

 Originally utilized in marine construction and aerospace composites, wood–epoxy combinations now dominate niche markets in home décor and custom interiors.

-The appeal lies not only in the visual aesthetics but also in the customizable and repairable nature of the materials.
-The market for resin-wood artifacts has grown through online craft platforms and social media, with many independent makers showcasing unique creations.
+The appeal of these items is due to the visual aesthetics and also in the repairable nature of the materials.
+The market for such artifacts has grown in the recent years, and has become polular in online platforms and social media.
+Also, in touristic areas, local makers can showcase and sell sevefral unique wood-epoxy creations.

 Environmental considerations

-The use of synthetic resins raises concerns about sustainability and recyclability.
-Some manufacturers have begun exploring bio-based epoxy resins to mitigate environmental impact.
+The use of synthetic resins raises serious concerns about sustainability and recyclability.